MathisJANKOVIC/python-cli-menu/README.md

         str | tuple[int, int, int] | None |
         Sequence[str | tuple[int, int, int] | None]
     ) = None,
-    initial_cursor_position: int = 0,
+    initial_cursor_position: str | int = 0,
-) -> int:
+) -> str:
 ```
-> Creates a pretty menu in console with arrow key navigation and returns the index of the selected option.
+> Creates a pretty menu in console with arrow key navigation and returns the selected option.
 Clears console once an option is selected.

 - `title` is the main title of the menu, can be displayed on multiple lines if a list or a tuple is passed.
 - `options` is the list of actions or choices that can be selected.